LOGIX-ENG/PASMBTCP/README.md

 /// Must Be Same As (String)Client You Created
 /// This Option Polls All Tags Associated With The Client
 /// </summary>
-await PollingEngine.PollSingleDeviceAsync("Client");
+await PollingEngine.PollSingleDeviceAsync("Device");

 /// <summary>
 /// Name The Client You Wish To Poll
 /// Name The Tag You Wish To Poll
 /// Must Be Same As (String)Client And (String)Tag You Created
 /// </summary>
-await PollingEngine.PollSingleTagAsync("Client", "Example");
+await PollingEngine.PollSingleTagAsync("Device", "Example");

 /// <summary>
 /// The Database Controller Handles Generic Funcitons